Keyfactor/azurekeyvault-orchestrator/readme_source.md

 If you were previously using the Azure Keyvault extension for the **Windows** Orchestrator, it is necessary to remove the Store Type definition as well as any Certificate stores that use the previous store type.
 This is because the store type parameters have changed in order to facilitate the Discovery and Create functionality.

-If you have an existing AKV store type that was created for use with the Windows Orchestrator, follow the following steps to remove:
+If you have an existing AKV store type that was created for use with the Windows Orchestrator, you will need to follow the steps in one of the below sections in order to transfer the capability to the Universal Orchestrator.

+> **Note**
+> Before removing the certificate stores, view their configuration details and copy the values.
+> Copying the values in the store parameters will save time when re-creating the stores.

+Follow the below steps to remove the AKV capability from **each** active Windows Orchestrator that supports it:

 #### If the Windows Orchestrator should still manage other cert store types:

-If the Windows Orchestrator will still be used to manage some store types, we will remove only the Azure Keyvault functionality
+*If the Windows Orchestrator will still be used to manage some store types, we will remove only the Azure Keyvault functionality.*

 1) On the Windows Orchestrator host machine, run the Keyfactor Agent Configuration Wizard
 1) Proceed through the steps to "Select Features"